chakrit/timer-shim/README.md

 Clears the timeout handle given.
 Only works with TIMER-SHIM's provided handles.
 Does not works with handles returned from native `setTimeout` or `setInterval`.

+`timer.clearAll`
+Clears all registered timeout handles.
+Effectively cancels all scheduled timeout and intervals.
+Useful for reseting the timer in tests.

 `timer.t`
 `timer.to`
 `timer.timeout`